VI. Housing, Services and Events

 - Staff will be expected to disinfect and sanitize office spaces and high-touch areas at the end of each shift.

-- Urinals will not be available for use.
+- Hydration stations are available for use.

 - Guest Policy: The University Housing Guest Policy has been revised:

 - No off-campus guests will be allowed in the residence halls and apartments.